austinsonger/Policy-Portal/configuration-and-change-management.md

-\<PlaceHolder> standardizes and automates configuration management through the use of automation scripts as well as documentation of all changes to production systems and networks.
-Automation tools (examples of which include Chef, Salt, and Terraform) automatically configure all \<PlaceHolder> systems according to established and tested policies, and are used as part of our Disaster Recovery plan and process.
+`<Company Placeholder>` standardizes and automates configuration management through the use of automation scripts as well as documentation of all changes to production systems and networks.
+Automation tools (examples of which include Chef, Salt, and Terraform) automatically configure all `<Company Placeholder>` systems according to established and tested policies, and are used as part of our Disaster Recovery plan and process.

 ## Policy Statements

-\<PlaceHolder> policy requires that:
+`<Company Placeholder>` policy requires that:

 (a) All production changes, including but not limited to software deployment, feature toggle enablement, network infrastructure changes, and access control authorization updates, must be invoked through approved change management process.